mbertani/elk-workshop/README.md

 # Logstash pipelines

+## Setup

+We make sure your system is up and running.
+Follow [Setup.md](../logstash/pipelines/setup/Setup.md)

 ## LAPD

 In this pipeline we analize the criminal records for LAPD.
 To get started, navigate to logtash/pipelines/lapd and follow the instructions at the Readme.md file.